stuhlmueller/connoisseur/models/10-reliability.md

 vizDim(modelDist, 'bobReliability');
 ~~~~

 Alice's inferred reliability is much higher than Bob's.
+Note that we never observed the latent variable `latentQuality` directly.